ZoiPer/SDK_AndroidJavaExample/README.md

 - This product includes software written by Tim Hudson (tjh@cryptsoft.com).
 - This product is using the gloox XMPP library - Copyright by Jakob Schroeter.

-For any concerns and for more information please contact sales@zoiper.com.
+Please contact [<span style="color:orange">sales@zoiper.com</span>](mailto:sales@zoiper.com) for more information.

 ## Introduction to the Zoiper SDK 2.0 for Android

-This section is intended for developers who are designing a VoIP application using Java, or Kotlin and provides information for setting up the Zoiper Software Development Kit for Android.
+If you develop an Android VoIP application with Java, or Kotlin, the Zoiper Software Development Kit for Android will come in handy.
+Zoiper SDK 2.0 is namely an all-inclusive solution for developing Android applications with

+- audio calls (SIP, IAX)
+- video call (SIP)
+- presence
+- messaging
+- call recordings
+- other functionalities

-Zoiper SDK 2.0 is an all-inclusive solution for developing applications with audio calls (SIP, IAX), video calls (SIP), presence, messaging, call recordings and other functionality.
-The SDK consists of an Android library with the respective headers that can be easily integrated into a target application.
+The SDK consists of an Android library with the respective headers that you can easily integrate into your target application.

 ### Hardware and software requirements

 |Requirement|Description|